Concerto for Four Horns and Symphony Orchestra

 When Andrew had composed half of the first movement, he had a devastating accident, on the morning of October 8th 2009.
 His left hip gave way and he fell and broke his back, which had become brittle because of his ankylosing spondilitis.
 His spinal fracture was left undiagnosed by Russell's Hall A&E for well over 24 hours.
 He was not immobilized and gradually lost all feeling from the waist down.
 After 40 hours a brilliant surgeon at the Birmingham Royal Orthopaedic hospital finally operated and put Andrew's spine back together.
 Andrew then underwent 9 months of rehabilitation in Stoke Mandeville Hospital spinal injuries unit.

-Stoke Mandeville Hospital, where Andrew Downes spent 9 months recovering from a spinal injury.
+Stoke Mandeville Hospital, where Andrew Downes spent 9 months recovering from his spinal injury.
 (Photo by sijon)

 Our lives changed completely.
 During those first 9 months I spent half of each each week staying in nurses' accomodation at Stoke Mandeville and being with Andrew, and the other half at home, looking after our house (and adaptations to it) and the Lynwood Music orders.
 I wondered if Andrew would compose again and what would happen to his Horn Concerto.